-There were no changes in accounting policies during the six months ended June 30, 2022 that would have a material impact on this report.
+There were no changes in accounting policies during the year ended December 31, 2022 that would have a material impact on this report.

 CRITICAL ACCOUNTING ESTIMATES

 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amount of expenses and other income during the period.